NIKOLENKO-TE/GuerrillaMailAPI/readme.md

 * Running Tests
 The project includes a simple test to demonstrate the usage of the API.

+**emailAddress**     The email address to check for new emails.

+**startDelay**       The delay in seconds before the first attempt to check emails.

+**numAttempts**      The number of attempts to check for emails.

+**intervalAttempts** The interval in seconds between each email check attempt.

+**stopDomain**       The domain name that, if an email is received from, will cause the method to immediately stop.

 ```java
 @Test
 public void testReadMail() {